 - To comply with relevant laws and regulations.

-- For any specific purpose that we notify you of at the time your personal information is collected.
+- For any specific purpose that we notify you of at the time when your personal information is collected.

-Storage of Personal Information
+Storage of personal information

-We have strict security procedures covering the storage of your information in order to prevent unauthorised access and to comply with the terms of the Privacy Act 1993.
+We have strict security procedures covering the storage of your information in order to prevent unauthorised access and to comply with the terms of the Privacy Act 2020.

 We do not sell, trade or rent your personal information to others.
 All data is stored behind corporate firewalls and only specific employees can access your personal data.
 The DCC has in place measures to protect against the loss, misuse and alteration of your personal information.
 Our servers are protected by reasonable physical and electronic security measures.